 (h) Monitoring Agent.
 A qualified entity shall serve as monitoring agent.
 Reasonable provision shall be made for its duties and compensation as monitoring agent.

-(i) Preparation of Documents.
-Applicant and the Town shall do the necessary for preparation of a regulatory agreement setting out ~~the material necessary~~ terms and conditions.
+Applicant and the Town shall do the necessary for preparation of a regulatory agreement setting out the material terms and conditions.
 The Applicant and the Town shall also do the necessary for preparation of a suitable deed restriction which ensures perpetual affordability on sale and resale which restricts occupancy of the unit to the household to the head(s) of which it has been sold and which gives the monitoring agent appropriate powers to select qualified buyers on resale, to enforce the restriction, and to collect any applicable fee on resale of the unit.

-(i) Payment in Lieu of Providing Affordable Unit(s). ~~In order to mitigate the inability of an applicant to produce the required number of affordable units off-site~~ In the event that it shall not be reasonably possible to produce affordable units as hereinbefore provided or if the Town's Affordable Housing Trust has a desirable opportunity to provide affordable housing for which it lacks funds, in lieu of producing units, the applicant may request to make a payment to the Affordable Housing Trust in an amount calculated at the net cost of the production of an affordable unit on-site or as otherwise determined to be appropriate by the Planning Board considering all circumstances.
-Such request shall be accompanied by evidence of the applicant's inability and good faith efforts to acquire properties and develop units off-site or evidence of the needs of the Affordable Housing Trust.
+(i) Payment in Lieu of Providing Affordable Unit(s).
+In order to mitigate the inability of an applicant to produce the required number of affordable units off-site, the applicant may request to make a payment to the Affordable Housing Trust in an amount calculated at the net cost of the production of an affordable unit on-site or as otherwise determined to be appropriate by the Planning Board considering all circumstances.
+Such request shall be accompanied by evidence of the applicant's inability and good faith efforts to acquire properties and develop units off-site.